2021 Comprehensive Plan Update

-Check this page for the latest information and updates to the plan!
+Please check this page for the latest information and updates as we move forward!

 Imagine that you are a resident of Broome County ten years from now.
 The plan you helped write is a complete success.
 How do you think Broome County will be different?
 Will we be more prosperous, creative, healthy, vibrant, walkable, clean, safe, attractive, family friendly, current or innovative?
 By preparing a vision statement, we help chart the course for our community.
 Although the plan is not complete, we have prepared a draft vision statement.
 In writing this statement, we drew upon the feedback we got from the community through public meetings, a survey and stakeholder interviews.
 The vision statement reads: